 How Chickens Molt

-Molting is a natural occurrence for chickens triggered by shortening day length in fall.
+Molting is a natural occurrence for chickens triggered by shortening day length in the fall.
 It can take from 2 to 6 months for a chicken to complete molting.

 Egg production generally stops during molting for pure breed birds or significantly slows down for egg-laying breeds.
 This egg production slowdown occurs because it takes the same nutrients to grow feathers that it does to make eggs.